GiuseppeSoriano/DSMT_project/README.md

 `Database Manager`: This component is deployed on GlassFish and manages interactions with the stock database.

 `Redis Database`: Installed on this node to handle caching and session storage to enhance performance.

-Accessing the Database Manager:
+**Accessing the Database Manager:**
-To query stock information, such as Tesla's stock on a specific date, make a GET request to:
+To query stock information starting from a specific date, such as Tesla's stock performance from a given date, make a GET request to:
 ``` bash
 http://10.2.1.73:8080/database/stock-api?ticker=TSLA&date=1
 ```
-This URL fetches stock data from the Database Manager by querying the Redis cache or the underlying database if needed.
+This URL fetches stock data for the specified ticker (in this case, TSLA) from the Database Manager, querying data recorded from the specified date onward.
+Ensure that the date parameter is provided in epoch seconds format.

 ### 2. Node 10.2.1.94
 `Data Producer`: Deployed on GlassFish, this component is responsible for producing and sending data to other system components.
 It acts as a middleware that processes data requests and manages data flow within the network.